 Eight experts—nine excellent strategy tips.
 What are you waiting for?

 We’ve spoken regularly about how to run effective strategy review meetings and the importance of communicating your strategy well.
-But we know that there are many people out there who have mastered the art of the strategy review meeting, and we wanted you to be able to hear their tips and tricks, as well!
+But we know that there are many people out there who have mastered the art of the strategy review meeting (a key part of your strategy implementation process), and we wanted you to be able to hear their tips and tricks, as well!

 We spoke to eight experts to uncover their number one strategy meeting tip and have documented their responses here.
 Enjoy!

 1. “A mediocre strategy with great execution still has the promise of delivering value.”

 “Given that ‘Strategy is a Hypothesis’ based on the best information available, what is true is that things will become more clear over time with more information…a corollary is that regardless of the rigor of the strategic analysis and planning, things will change.
 That’s why the strategy review meeting—a forum that allows leaders to monitor and test the strategy—is of critical importance.